 Various locations, Israel

-The first performance was taking place at ROTSCHILD 69, a contemporary art space in Tel Aviv run by curator Noam Segal.
-She invited me to do the first of my performances there, followed by an artist talk moderated by Danielle Angel.
-The space corresponded perfectly to ‘The White Book’.
-There was a circular bench in the center of the space intersected by the line of a concrete column which mirrored the symbols used in the book itself.
-Filmmaker Dekel Eizenberg asked me to step into that circle and it was here I did my first real performance
+ROTHSCHILD 69 was a contemporary art space in Tel Aviv run by curator Noam Segal (@noamsgl).
+She invited me to do my first performance there followed by an artist talk moderated by Danielle Angel (@danidangel).
+The space corresponded perfectly to 'The White Book'.
+There was a circular white bench in the center of the space intersected by the line of a concrete column which mirrored the symbols used in the book itself.
+Filmmaker @dekel.eizenberg asked me to step into that circle and it was there that I did my first performance.

 Inspiration to Pragmatic Manifestation.